TEWODROS-D12/TEWODROS-D12/README.md

 </div>

-- 🔭 I’m currently working on Website, Mobile Application Development and Graphics Design .
+- 🔭 I’m currently working on Date on Lomii Mobile Application Development.
-- 💬 Ask me about programming and Graphics
+- 💬 Ask me about programming
 - 📫 How to reach me: use Email or Telegram
 - 😄 Pronouns: Teddy